tylergreason/Stuff_To_Do_Map_Frontend/README.md

 # Stuff To Do Map - Frontend
 _An app to find something to do no matter where you are_

+This is the repository for the frontend of this application.
+You can find the repository for the backend [here](https://github.com/tylergreason/Stuff_To_Do_Map_Backend).

 ## Background
 Stuff To Do Map was created as my final project for Flatiron School’s Immersive Software Engineering program.
 I was inspired to create it after traveling abroad in the summer of 2019.
 As I was journeying to new cities and looking online for things to do, I found a lack of sites that let me find things to do around my current location.
 I wanted to see a map, know where I was, and know what was around me, without having to wade through multiple listacles and look up addresses myself.
 Thus, Stuff To Do Map was born.